Achronus/create-api-app/README.md

 ## Why This Tool?

 Creating a project from scratch can be a tedious process.
-I've found limited tools for creating a `FastAPI` and `NextJS` app together that are suitable for my requirements.
-So, I built my own!
+Not only do you have to create all the files yourself, it typically requires a lot of small minor changes that can easily be automated.
+So, rather than wasting a lot of time setting up projects, I created a tool that does it all for me!

-I use this tool personally for `SaaS` and `ML API` projects and have found it extremely useful for immediately diving into coding without faffing around with minor setup details (except API keys!).
-Hopefully it's useful to you too!
+I use this tool personally for `SaaS` and `ML API` projects and have found it extremely useful for immediately diving into coding without faffing around with setup details (except for configuring API keys).
+Hopefully, it's useful to you too!

-The projects created using this tool come configured with a `development (dev)` and `production (prod)` mode that both use `Docker` containers to operate.
-More details on this below in the [Creation](#creation) section.

 ## The Stack

-All projects are created using the same stack for simplicity, and to provide a template.
-Some options are configurable.
+All projects are created using the same stack.
+To maintain a consistent template, and keep things simple, we've limited the customisation to one parameter: a `DATABASE_URL`.
 Refer to the [Customisation and Configuration](#customisation-and-configuration) section for more details.

-The main elements of the stack include:
+The project stack contains three main elements:

 - [FastAPI](https://github.com/tiangolo/fastapi)
 - [NextJS](https://nextjs.org/)